 It records all the media onto a USB, which is tucked away inside the hull with the main controller body and can also be streamed on the smartphone or tablet screen that you are controlling the copter with.

-The setup is incredibly simple, simply unpack the box, charge the battery for an hour and half, download the Flight App 2.0 on your iOS or android device and within two hours you will be flying.
+The setup is incredibly simple, simply unpack the box, charge the battery for an hour and a half, download the Flight App 2.0 on your iOS or Android device and within two hours you will be flying.
 It is that simple.

 The actual flying part is challenging because those 14.5 watt quadro motors deliver quite a bit of power at 28 500 RPM each.
 And don’t get your finger nicked there either it will make you scream out OUCH quite loudly!

-The range is impressive, it can fly at around six metres in the air from a distance of 50 metres using the Wi-Fi connectivity.
+The range is impressive.
+It can fly at around six metres in the air from a distance of 50 metres using the Wi-Fi connectivity.
 Yet another testament to the brilliance of wireless internet solutions!

 The only downside to this incredible gadget is the battery life, you get just 15 minutes of flying before you need to recharge.
 What a rush though, the wait for the next flight is so worth it.